 This examination is conducted in order to test the candidate's theoretical knowledge as relevant to the practice of architecture.
 Theory papers would be set by the lecturer and moderated by an external examination panel.
-Answer scripts would be corrected by the lecturer and moderated by an external examination panel.
-Subject marks would also include a percentage for course work as stipulated in the CSA syllabi.
+Answer scripts will be corrected by the lecturer and moderated by an external examination panel.
+Subject marks would also include a percentage for coursework as stipulated in the CSA syllabi.
 Results of Written Examinations are released in September after ratification by the Board of Academic Studies.

-Written Examinations for all years are held in July.
-Written papers are of 3 hour duration per subject.
-Students who have passed the Design Portfolio Examination will be allowed to sit the Sessional Written Examination.
-(Also refer item 6.0)
+Written Examinations for PI years 1,2 and PII years 1 and 2 are held in July.
+Written papers are of 3-hour duration per subject.

+Students who have passed the Design Portfolio Examination will pass the design module.
+(Also refer section 6.0)

-A student should obtain an average "pass" mark (50% or above) for each theory subject (cumulative of formative & summative assessments) and "pass" all subjects to "pass" the written examination.
-(For further details and conditions refer 'CSA Examinations Procedures Handbook'.)
+A student should obtain an average "pass" mark (50% or above) for each theory subject (cumulative of formative & summative assessments) and "pass" (50% or above) all subjects to "pass" the written examination.
+(For further details refer CSA EPH)